Click on the link below to jump to that section of the Biblical Garden of EdenThe Southern Location of Eden

 "And the Lord God said, 'The man has become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.' "

+insights.
 The first insight is given by none other than the serpent himself.
 In Genesis 3:5 the serpent tells Eve that by eating from the tree their "eyes will be opened, and you will be like God".
+Notice it is Eve the Serpent approached.
+As she was not present when God issued the original command, the serpent was completely aware of this fact and perceived her to be the weakest link.
+Ziony Zevit has a fascinatingly unique approach to this narrative.
+He emphasizes the point God spoke only to Adam originally; and the Serpent tempted Eve specifically because of she was not present for the original command.

 The Location of the Garden of Eden

 The hottest topic regarding the Biblical Garden of Eden is the location of Eden.
 Two sites provide the most tantalizing evidence, and both are legitimate sites.
-The first place to start, as always, is in the Bible.
+The first place to start when trying to locate the Garden of Eden is in the Bible.
 Genesis 2:14 gives the location of the Garden of Eden.

 "Now a river flowed out of Eden to water the garden; and from there it divided and became four rivers.(10)"